digital-york/Borthwick-Catalogue-CSS-theme/README.md

 Note that this theme — as per the *arDominion* theme — is incompatible with less >= 2.0.
 Please use less 1.x.
 Further information on Theming can be found at https://www.accesstomemory.org/en/docs/2.7/admin-manual/customization/theming/

 Note also that the [atom-york](https://github.com/Jimadine/atom-york/tree/stable/2.7.x/plugins) repo embeds this theme as a `git submodule`.
 When changes to this repo are pushed, the submodule in the `atom-york` repo will still be outdated.
-Run `git submodule update --remote --no-fetch` to update.
+Run `git submodule update --remote` from the root of the `atom-york` repo to update.
+You'll then notice when you run `git status` from the root of the `atom-york` repo that `git` has tracked the change to the submodule git commit ref.
+You'll want to then commit the change.